 Don’t sell to meet quotas.
 Sell to solve problems.

-As Andy Paul (host of the wildly popular Sales Enablement Podcast) puts it, “The job of a seller is to listen to the buyer and understand which thing is most important to them, and then help them get that.”
+As Andy Paul (host of the wildly popular Sales Enablement Podcast) puts it, “The job of a seller is to listen to the buyer, understand what is most important to them, and then help them get that.”

 Reflective listening is responding to the other person by reflecting the information, thoughts and feelings you heard in his or her words, tone of voice, body posture, and gestures.

-Why reflective listening is important in sales:
+Why reflective listening is essential in sales:

 In Moments™, navigate to your Notifications tab from the left menu bar and create a new Notification.
 Here, we’ll name it “Listening Notice.”